Chinese family of scripts

-The Chinese scripts are written in various calligraphic hands, principally seal script, clerical script, regular script, semi-cursive script, and cursive script.
-(See Chinese calligraphy and Chinese script styles.)
+These scripts are written in various styles, principally seal script, clerical script, regular script, semi-cursive script, and cursive script.
 Adaptations range from the conservative, as in Korean, which used Chinese characters in their standard form with only a few local coinages, and relatively conservative Japanese, which has coined a few hundred new characters and used traditional character forms until the mid-20th century, to the extensive adaptations of Zhuang and Vietnamese, each coining over 10,000 new characters by Chinese formation principles, to the highly divergent Tangut script, which formed over 5,000 new characters by its own principles.

-Chinese script
+Written Chinese

 Origins

-The earliest known Chinese writing consists of divinatory texts inscribed on ox scapulae and tortoise plastrons found at the last Shang dynasty capital near Anyang and dating from 1200 BC.
-This oracle bone script shows extensive simplification and linearization, which most researchers believe indicates an extensive period of prior development of the script.
-Although some Neolithic symbols have been found on pottery, jade or bone at a variety of sites in China, there is no scholarly consensus that any of them are directly related to the Shang oracle bone script.
-Bronze inscriptions from about 1100 BC are written in a developed form of the script and provide a richer body of text.
+The earliest known examples of Chinese writing are oracle bone inscriptions made c.
+1200 BC at Yin (near modern Anyang), the site of the final capital of the Shang dynasty (c.
+1600).
+These inscriptions were carved into ox scapulae and tortoise plastrons, and recorded the results of official divinations conducted by the Shang royal house.
+The script shows extensive simplification and linearization, believed by most researchers to indicate an extensive development of the script prior to the oldest samples.
+While various symbols inscribed on pieces of pottery, jade, and bone have been found at Neolithic sites across China, there is no clear evidence of any relation to Shang oracle bone script.
+Inscriptions on bronze vessels using a developed form of the Shang script dating to c.
+1100 BC have also been discovered, and have provided a richer corpus.